 If you or your family members have access to other health coverage, for example, through your spouse’s employer, you may waive medical coverage through the Board of Pensions:

-- If you are enrolled in menu options, you may waive medical coverage for yourself or your eligible family members.
+- If you are required to contribute toward the monthly cost of coverage, you may waive medical coverage for yourself or your eligible family members.
 If you waive coverage for yourself, your family members are not eligible for coverage.

 - If you are enrolled in Pastor’s Participation, you may not waive medical coverage for yourself but may waive it for your family members.
 If you waive family coverage, your employer is still responsible for paying the full dues amount.

 Consider the following if you are thinking about waiving medical coverage: